 A new straight travel option streamlines the travel and transport of the machines.
 This feature is ideal for the straight forward-and-backward travel common in trenching applications, as it provides a single foot pedal in the right front corner of the cab floor that operates both tracks.

 Doosan continues to focus on operator comfort with further enhancements to the roll-over protective structure (ROPS) cabin.
 Both a seat-height lever and a tilting function for the seat cushion were added to the seat to allow the operator to find an optimum seating position.
-The cabin mounting mechanism has been improved with a thickened dampening plate, and an internal coil spring has been added to reduce cabin vibration 20 percent, allowing operators to work longer days with less fatigue, according to the manufacturer.
+The cabin mounting mechanism has been improved with a thickened dampening plate, and an internal coil spring has been added to reduce cabin vibration 20 percent, allowing operators to work longer days with less fatigue.

 The spacious cab features an adjustable suspension seat with headrest and adjustable armrest.
 Joystick controls telescope up and down based on operator preference.
 A multi-function color LCD monitor panel displays a variety of machine information, including operation history, flow rate control and filter/oil information.